 The BEC Director

-He was a Research Affiliate professor with the ESC Rennes School of Business in Rennes, France, and for many years he has consulted with West Michigan businesses as an executive coach.
+He was, for one year, a Research Affiliate professor with the ESC Rennes School of Business in Rennes, France, and for many years has consulted with West Michigan businesses as an executive coach.
 His work has been featured in the New York Times and Inc. Magazine, among other places.
-In 2006 he helped establish the Annual Barry Castro Business Ethics Lecture at Grand Valley.
 He holds degrees from Harvard University and Grand Valley State University.

 CURRENT PROJECTS INCLUDE:

 With Fred Keller, CEO of Cascade Engineering: "Determining Needs in Sustainable Capitalism."
-Conference paper to be delivered at the Sustainable Leadership Conference in Nice, France June 2013
+Conference paper delivered at the Sustainable Leadership Conference in Nice, France June 2013

 “Why Be Good?”
-A Talk to Grand Rapids Goodwill Industries March 26th, 2013
+A recent talk to Grand Rapids Goodwill Industries.

 Development of a *new* MBA Ethics course, to be offered Fall 2013:

 Roberta (Robbi) Osipoff is the Special Projects Assistant for the Seidman College of Business and assistant to the Business Ethics Center and Student Professional Development Program.
 Additionally, she is an advisor to the Seidman Student Leadership Development Program (SLED).
 Robbi earned degrees from Aquinas College and from GVSU.
 She joined GVSU in 2000 and has served as the executive assistant to the Vice President for University Development, project coordinator for Grand Valley’s 50th Anniversary Celebration and was a member of the Administrative/Professional Outstanding Team Project Award for 2011.

 Christina Keller’s education and work experience have been focused on sustainable business issues throughout the world.